FlyMandi/FlyMandi/01 - Firmware & Standards/CRC.md

 I'm going to use `CRC-5-EPC` because its simple polynomial of `1001` or `0x09` is long enough for our byte.

 So, we'd like to send the message `01100101`.
 But before we can do that, we have to make sure it's divisible by `1001` with a remainder of `0`.
 This is simply done by adding some bits to the end of our message.
-First, we add `k-1` zeroes to the end, `k` being the length of our generator:
+We add `k-1` zeroes, `k` being the length of our generator:
 ```
 1100101000
 ```
+We also need to chop off leading 0s.
+\
 Then, we divide this number and subtract the remainder:
 ```
 1001 | 1100101000